 ‘Travelers in Grammar’ is a generative grammar course.
 Generative grammars show how to build language skills on one’s own, rather than practice memorized formulas.

-The name ‘generative’ comes from the notion of generating language and speech, that is, producing written and spoken language independently.
-The course states clearly that human language does not belong with artificial intelligence.
-A mild poke on page numbers is to show this.
+The name ‘generative’ comes from the notion of generating language and speech, that is, producing written and spoken language independently.We find language regularities for this.
+We do not make rules.